History of Jackie Robinson in Timeline

 October 24, 1972: Death of Jackie Robinson

-On October 27, 1972, Jackie Robinson's funeral service was held at Upper Manhattan's Riverside Church, attracting 2,500 mourners.
-Many of his former teammates and other famous figures served as pallbearers, and the Rev. Jesse Jackson gave the eulogy.
+On October 27, 1972, Jackie Robinson's funeral service was held at Riverside Church in Morningside Heights, New York, attracting 2,500 mourners.
+Rev. Jesse Jackson gave the eulogy.
+He was later buried at Cypress Hills Cemetery in Brooklyn.

 1972: Posthumous Awards

-After his death in 1972, Jackie Robinson was posthumously awarded the Congressional Gold Medal and Presidential Medal of Freedom.
+After his death in 1972, Jackie Robinson was posthumously awarded the Congressional Gold Medal and the Presidential Medal of Freedom in recognition of his achievements on and off the field.

 In 1972, Jackie Robinson served as a part-time commentator on Montreal Expos telecasts.

-Following the 1974 season, the Cleveland Indians hired Frank Robinson (no relation to Jackie) as their manager, fulfilling Jackie Robinson's wish after his death to see a black manager in baseball.
+Following the 1974 season, the Cleveland Indians appointed Frank Robinson (no relation) as their manager, fulfilling Jackie Robinson's wish to see a Black manager in baseball, albeit posthumously.

-1976: Jackie Robinson House Declared National Historic Landmark
+1976: Jackie Robinson House Declared a National Historic Landmark

 In 1976, Jackie Robinson's home in Brooklyn, the Jackie Robinson House, was declared a National Historic Landmark.